 I'll admit it: I want to entice you into a world-no, into a way of being in the world-that makes the world a better place for all of us.

-Dant serves as Senior Minister of the First Baptist Church, Greenville, South Carolina.
+Dant serves as co-pastor of Nineteenth Avenue Baptist in San Francisco, after eight years serving as senior minister of the First Baptist Church, Greenville, South Carolina.
 In his spare time, he’s an Ironman triathlete, writer, conference speaker, tournament poker player, bass guitarist, Hebrew geek, father of three incredible daughters, grandfather of two stellar grandchildren, and a seeker of God.